A Brief History of Fairholme College

 - Not all Presbyterians joined the UCA, and the Presbyterian Church of Queensland continued as a separate denomination.

-- St Stephen's Presbyterian Church in Toowoomba joined the UCA, as did Rev. Neil Key, but Fairholme College remained with the Presbyterian Church of Queensland.
+- St Stephen's Presbyterian Church in Toowoomba joined the UCA, but Fairholme College remained with the Presbyterian Church of Queensland.

 - It is the only College in Queensland owned by the Presbyterian Church and it remains one of a very small number throughout Australia.